-The song texts taught me more about the Netherlands, it makes me think about my grandparents and what life looked like that time.
-It is the old language style.
+The song texts teach me more about the Netherlands, it makes me think about my grandparents and what life looked like in the olden days of my grand parents.

 At performances, everyone is the same.
 We are in the spotlights together.